+Dance

+Making Responding

-Dance Making Responding Task Suggested tasks may include but Suggested ta sks may Suggested tasks may include Types not limited to the following: include but n ot limited to but not limited to the Improvisation the following: following: Design of production elements Performance s (e.g. plays, Analytical/research essay Composition exercises/ da nce Seminar presentation (e.g. Response to stimuli sequences) N linor (in- PowerPoint, oral) of research Development of original works class) performances Major material Response to texts performance (s) (with an Performance review Choreography of original works audience) Journal/log book In-class essay Weighting gs in 1.0 and 0.5 units A & T 40-60% 40-60% М 10-90% 10-90%
+Task Types Suggested tasks may include but not limited to the following: Improvisation Design of production elements Composition Response to stimuli Development of original works Response to texts Choreography of original works but not limite following: Performances s (e.g. plays, nce sequences) ss) s Major Suggested tasks may include but not limited to the following: Analytical/research essay Seminar presentation (e.g. PowerPoint, oral) of research material Performance review Journal/log book In-class essay

+Weightings in 1.0 and 0.5 units

+A & T 40-60% 40-60%

+М 10-90% 10-90%